 - "A cohabitant or former cohabitant" (“’Cohabitant’ means a person who regularly resides in the household.
 ‘Former cohabitant’ means a person who formerly regularly resided in the household.”
 California Family Code section 6209)

 - "A person with whom the respondent is having or has had a dating or engagement relationship"

 - "A person with whom the respondent has had a child, where the presumption applies that the male parent is the father of the child of the female parent under the Uniform Parentage Act."

 - Any other person related by blood or marriage within the second degree.
-Cal.
-Fam.
-Code § 6211.
+California Family Code section 6211.

-To receive this leave the employee "shall give the employer reasonable advance notice of the employee's intention to take time off" unless it is not possible to give advanced notice.
-Cal.
-Labor Code § 230.1.
-Often, employees needing such leave may not realize it until the need has become imminent, in which case failure to provide advanced notice may not be a detriment to your case.
+To receive this leave, the employee "shall give the employer reasonable advance notice of the employee's intention to take time off" unless it is not possible to give advance notice.
+California Labor Code section 230.1(b).
+Often, employees needing such leave may not realize it until the need has become imminent, in which case failure to provide advance notice may not be a detriment to your case.

 In addition, a person suffering from domestic violence often feels very traumatized and sometimes quite ashamed or embarrassed of his or her situation.
 Thus, the employer must keep the confidentiality of any employee who requests this form of leave.
-Cal.
-Labor Code § 230.1.Contact Us
+California Labor Code section 230.1(b)(3).

-If you have not been granted a leave due to domestic violence you have experienced, or if you have experienced negative treatment or termination from having taken a leave at your workplace due to domestic violence, or if your confidential information was mishandled at the workplace by a coworker or employer, contact the top domestic violence leave attorneys at Kokozian Law Firm, APC.
-323-857-5900.
+If you have not been granted a leave due to domestic violence you have experienced, or if you have experienced negative treatment or termination from having taken a leave at your workplace due to domestic violence, or if your confidential information was mishandled at the workplace by your employer, contact the experienced attorneys at Kokozian Law Firm, APC.
 Ask about our free initial consultation.